Gold Seeker: Information Gain from Policy Distributions for Goal-oriented Vision-and-Langauge Reasoning: Related work

-\paragraph{RL in Vision-and-Language} Reinforcement learning (RL) \cite{kaelbling1996reinforcement,sutton1998reinforcement} has been adopted in several vision-and-language problems, including image captioning~\cite{liu2016optimization,ren2017deep,rennie2016self}, VQA~ \cite{andreas2016learning,hu2017learning,zhuknowledge}, and aforementioned visual dialogue system ~\cite{das2017learning,lu2017best} \etc. Recently, some works \cite{asghar2016online,su2016continuously} make an effort to integrate the Seq2Seq model and RL.
-RL has also been widely used to improve dialogue managers, which manage transitions between dialogue states \cite{singh2002optimizing,pietquin2011sample}.Most recently, Wu~\etal \cite{wu2017you} combines reinforcement learning and generative adversarial networks (GANs) to generate more human-like dialogues.
-However, nearly all of the methods use a single policy that translates the input sequence to the output while disregarding the strategic diversity needed.
+\paragraph{RL in Vision-and-Language problems} Reinforcement learning (RL) \cite{kaelbling1996reinforcement,sutton1998reinforcement} has been adopted in several vision-and-language problems, including image captioning~\cite{liu2016optimization,ren2017deep,rennie2016self}, VQA~ \cite{hu2017learning}, and visual dialogue~\cite{visdial_rl,lu2017best}.
+Recently, some works \cite{asghar2016online,su2016continuously} have integrated Seq2Seq models and RL.
+RL has also been widely used to improve dialogue managers, which manage transitions between dialogue states \cite{pietquin2011sample}.
+However, nearly all of the methods use a single policy that translates the input sequence to an output.
 In our work, we instead maintain a distribution of policies.
-And The posterior in our RL framework is updated based on its evaluation of how much it gains towards achieving its goal once the additional information is obtained.
-Our agent is capable of considering various strategies for obtaining further information, analogous to human contemplation of various ways to ask a question.

-\paragraph{Intrinsic rewards} The notation of intrinsic reward which focuses of the rewards beyond what is gained from the environment has recently gained attention in the RL community.
-These rewards are motivated by sparse nature of the environment rewards and a need for better exploration.
-For example, curiosity \cite{curiosity} is one such intrinsic reward mechanism within which agents are encouraged to visit new states.
-This idea has been extended to employ Bayesian methods to learn the expected improvement of the policy for taking an action \cite{vime,bayesian_surprise,optimal_bayesian}.
-We use the expected gain from the answer in the vision-language task as an intrinsic reward to improve our model.
-Nevertheless, our approach is flexible enough that can be easily integrated with any of such additional intrinsic rewards.
+\paragraph{Intrinsic rewards} Intrinsic rewards refer to rewards beyond those gained from the environment in RL.
+These rewards are motivated by the sparse nature of environmental rewards and a need to motivate better exploration.
+For example, curiosity \cite{curiosity} is one such intrinsic reward mechanism by which agents are encouraged to visit new states.
+This idea has been extended to employ Bayesian methods to learn the expected improvement of the policy for taking an action \cite{vime,bayesian_surprise}.
+We use the expected gain in a vision-and-language task as an intrinsic reward to improve our model.